Compliance

 Sanctions lists in Switzerland, Austria, and across the EU

-Switzerland maintains its own consolidated sanctions list via the State Secretariat for Economic Affairs (SECO).
+Switzerland maintains its own consolidated sanctions list through the State Secretariat for Economic Affairs (SECO).
 Legal basis: Embargo Act (EmbG, SR 946.231).
-Switzerland typically adopts UN and EU sanctions, but retains decision-making autonomy (for example, Russia sanctions were adopted with delay in 2022).
-For companies with ties to Switzerland, the SECO list must be checked.
-Update: weekly, more frequently during crises.
+Switzerland typically adopts UN and EU sanctions, but retains decision-making autonomy (example: Russia sanctions were adopted with delay in 2022).
+For companies with a Swiss nexus, the SECO list must be checked.
+Update: weekly, more frequently during crisis periods.
 Violations are prosecuted under Art.
 9 EmbG with imprisonment of up to 5 years.

 Austria applies EU sanctions directly (they are directly applicable law).
-In addition, the Financial Market Authority (FMA) and the Austrian National Bank (OeNB) monitor compliance in the financial sector.
-Violations are prosecuted under the Austrian Foreign Trade Act (AußWG) — penalty framework comparable to § 18 AWG in Germany.
+In addition, the Financial Market Authority (FMA) and the Oesterreichische Nationalbank (ÖNB) monitor compliance in the financial sector.
+Violations are prosecuted under the Austrian Foreign Trade Act (AußWG) — the penalty framework is comparable to § 18 AWG in Germany.

-The new EU Anti-Money Laundering Regulation (AMLR), binding from 2027, significantly expands screening obligations.
-Together with the new AMLA (Anti-Money Laundering Authority) in Frankfurt, this creates an EU-wide supervisory system with a uniform data basis.
-For companies, this means: higher requirements for ongoing monitoring, uniform standards across the EU, more reporting obligations.
-The EU consolidated list remains the foundation, but is supplemented by AMLR guidelines.
+The new EU Anti-Money-Laundering Regulation (AMLR), binding from 2027, significantly expands screening obligations.
+Together with the new AMLA (Anti-Money Laundering Authority) in Frankfurt, this creates an EU-wide supervisory system with a unified data basis.
+For companies, this means higher requirements for ongoing monitoring, uniform standards across the EU, and more reporting obligations.
+The EU Consolidated List remains the foundation, but it is supplemented by AMLR guidelines.

 Consequences of a violation